PyroTechNinja/pihut_3d_tree_red_leds/README.md

 https://github.com/p10tyr/thepihut3dxmastree-examples

 ## Get the tree the right way round!!!
-As it says on the piHut webside, use caution when installing the tree on the pi, or it could end badly for you pi.
+As it says on the piHut webside, use caution when installing the tree on the pi, or it could end badly for you pi.<br>
 The resisters should be facing into the board.

 ## Install guide